OWASP/Top10/2017/en/0xa7-xss.md

 This attack causes the victim’s session ID to be sent to the attacker’s website, allowing the attacker to hijack the user’s current session.

-**Note**: Attackers can use XSS to defeat any automated CSRF defense the application might employ.
+**Note**: Attackers can use XSS to defeat any automated Cross-Site Request Forgery (CSRF) defense the application might employ.

 ## References